 manifold or state in the treeview.

-that manifold or state (within the J range set up) and initialize them using
+levels of that manifold or state (within the J range set up) and

-the current Temperature and Tvib to calculate the population.
+initialize them using the current Temperature and Tvib to

 - You can get a matching table of energy levels and quantum